hadisehatpour/hadisehatpour.github.io/_pages/index.md

 ## Welcome!

-I am a PhD candidate (Final year) in Finance at the Department of Finance, University of Technology Sydney (UTS).
+I am a PhD candidate (Final year) in Finance at the [Department of Finance, University of Technology Sydney (UTS)](https://www.uts.edu.au/about/faculties/business/finance).
-My primary research area is Quantitative finance with a particular focus on green bonds, financial econometrics and machine learning, and portfolio optimization.
+My primary research area is quantitative finance with a particular focus on green bonds, financial econometrics and machine learning, and portfolio optimization.

 ## Working Papers